pmontecchiarini/bitconvert/README.md

-# bitconverter
+# Bitconverter App

-Get Bitcoin conversion rates
+The Bitconverter app allows you to get current conversion rates for different bitcoins in the currency of your choice.

 ## Getting Started

-This is a basic app created with Dart and Flutter with the purpose of showcaseing some of the framework's possibilities.
+This is a basic app created with Dart and Flutter with the purpose of showcaseing some of the framework's possibilities. the app is tested in web and android devices.
+It uses the coinAPi API to fetch information.